Getting Started on eCommerce SEO basics

 - 5xx – Server error

 For SEO, the most important errors to fix immediately are those at the 4xx or 5xx level.
 4xx errors are important to resolve because they can affect the user experience.
 5xx errors are important to resolve because they involve the server.
 Error notices are frustrating for users and SERPs take this into account.
-It’s important to fix errors on your site.
-Particularly, those related to broken links, navigation, and server errors.
 You don’t want potential customers to click on your site and receive a message such as No Content, Not Found, Forbidden, Unauthorized, Proxy Authentication Required, or Request Timeout.
-To solve these errors, start thinking about if you’ve made any changes to previous pages or have deleted pages recently.
+To solve these errors, start thinking about changes you’ve made to previous pages or recently deleted pages.
 There are plenty of tools available to help crawl your site for status code errors.

 8. Load speed